top of page

 Other associations are cultural symbolisms.
 In Western culture, we often associate the color White with simplicity, minimalism and innocence.
 In Japan, White represents inexperience, while White is a symbol of death and mourning in China.
 All colors, including White, are perceived through interactions of visible light and objects, and each color carries intangible weights of cultural and social obligations and symbolism.

-Color is considered a non-characteristic physical property of an object; however, as discussed above, the feelings we associate with colors can often become an element of the object's character.
-In theory, color does not change an object's shape; however, as we learned in the article Colors & Visual Effects, colors can significantly manipulate or miscommunicate an object, including its shape and size.
+Color is considered a non-characteristic physical property of an object; however, as discussed above, the feelings we associate with colors can often become an element of the object’s character.
+In theory, color does not change an object’s shape; however, as we learned in the article Colors & Visual Effects, colors can significantly manipulate or miscommunicate an object, including its shape and size.
+Using concepts like Color Constancy, Similarity, Association and our brain’s natural memory and encoding process, a designer can convey a strong emotional response in a color-free environment.
+The lack of chromatic colors in an architectural space indirectly triggers color analysis and concept associations.

-In a color-free environment, objects don't clash with their surroundings.
-A chromatic color palette highlights the contrast between the positive and negative spaces while lack of color creates a transparent harmony of all forms and shapes in the space where "the whole is something besides the parts".
+In a color-free environment, objects don’t clash with their surroundings.
+A chromatic color palette highlights the contrast between the positive and negative spaces while a lack of color creates a transparent harmony of all forms and shapes in the space where “the whole is something besides the parts”.
 The color-free space creates a cohesive experience while objects and forms in a chromatic color palette compete against each other to create a one-against-all architectural culture.

-The color-free palette allows us to first experience the space's silhouette and the blankness and emptiness of the color White as the negative space becomes apparent to us.
+The color-free palette allows us to first experience the space’s silhouette and the blankness.
 The lack of color heightens our other sensory organs, resulting in stronger and deeper memory recalling and associations.
 As the experience develops, all the space elements and the newly processed information are contrasted against previously registered information, events and concepts.
-These altogether shape the viewer's emotional response to the space.
+These altogether shape the viewer’s emotional response to the space.
+In this experience, the viewer’s emotional response is developed in its own right as the viewer chooses what to feel and how to perceive the space.

 The more we add to a story, the less there is room for imagination.
 The more layers of a design we remove, the less there is to interfere, and so, the more authentic and deeper the experience of the design becomes.
 The absence of color makes us more attentive to everything else because the exterior environment is silent.
 We see more and we feel more.
 It is no longer about the design we see but the experience we gain.
 This approach to design focuses on the sum of negative and positive spaces rather than each of them alone.